MiguelQueiroz010/CCSF-Asset-Explorer/README.md

 ## You can contribute!
  If you want to contribute send your pull request, be sure to read the Docs about the structures also know and good luck!
+ Also, i participate on a modding community focused on Narutimatte Series games, you can join in https://discord.gg/3EzrBQFTYW.